NUH Maternity COVID19 FAQ’s

 Will my hospital appointments still go ahead, including my scans?

 Your maternity care is essential to prevent harm to you and your baby.
 You should still attend hospital appointments and scans by yourself unless you have been advised otherwise.
+Your partner may join you at your 12 week scan, however we ask that they wait in the car until you are called in for your scan, to limit the amount of people in our waiting areas.
 Some growth scan appointments will be cancelled in line with national guidance.
 In most circumstances the Doctors/Midwives will be able to be offer you telephone consultations to reduce your visits to the hospital – they will let you know if this is the case.
 Please make sure we have the up to date telephone number for you.

 Will I be able to film or facetime during my scan as my partner now is not allowed to come?